mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.JwtAuthentication.md

 ## Class: AspNetCore.JwtAuthentication.ServiceCollectionExtensions
-Extension methods for configuring JWT Bearer authentication and SwaggerGen services in .
+Extension methods for configuring JWT Bearer authentication and SwaggerGen services in *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ### Methods

 #### TryAddJwtBearerServices(Microsoft.Extensions.DependencyInjection.IServiceCollection,Microsoft.Extensions.Configuration.IConfiguration,System.String,System.String,System.String)
-Tries to add JWT Bearer authentication and SwaggerGen services to the specified .
+Tries to add JWT Bearer authentication and SwaggerGen services to the specified *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ##### Parameters
 * *services:* The to add the services to.